-0463 Algebra II/Trigonometry Honors Theory (1 High School Credit)

-Prerequisite: Test average of 95 or above in Geometry Honors Theory
+0463 Algebra II/Trigonometry Honors Theory (1 High School Credit) Recommended calculator: TI 84 Plus CE Prerequisite: Test average of 95 or above in Geometry Honors Theory

-This is a course in Algebra 2 with a focus on derivations and challenging extensions of topics in the Common Core Standards.
-Students take the Algebra 2 Common Core Regents in June.
+This is a course in Algebra 2 with a focus on derivations and challenging extensions of topics in the Standards.
+Students take the Algebra 2 Regents in June.